newpatriks/word-typing-effect/README.md

 # Letter by letter
 Javascript plugin that simulates a real time typing text.
+This plugin/function is a wip, so will be updated soon.

 ###How to use